-2.0 INDIVIDUALLY CONTROLLED (IC) LTV:
+2.0 WP-C INDIVIDUALLY CONTROLLED (IC) LTV:

 The Individually Controlled (IC) LTV process is a lockout and tagout that does not require a specific procedure or a SCUD entry.
 This process may be used by an Authorized Employee to establish a safe work condition prior to performing work.
 The Authorized Employee is responsible for determining whether the conditions for the Individually Controlled exception process are satisfied.
-The IC exception is allowed only if all of the following conditions are met:
+The IC exception is allowed only if all the following conditions are met:

-- The equipment is fed from a single energy source that can be isolated with a single isolation that is lockable, is readily identifiable, and is in the same location as the equipment to be worked upon. - Stand-alone equipment not part of a larger system. - Isolation is in line of sight. - Simple verification. - The equipment has no capacity for stored energy. - The equipment shutdown or start-up steps do not require a particular sequence.
+- The equipment is fed from a single energy source that can be isolated with a single isolation that is lockable, is readily identifiable, and is in the same location as the equipment to be worked upon. - Stand-alone equipment not part of a larger system. - Isolation is in line of sight. - Simple verification. - The equipment has no capacity for stored energy. - The equipment shutdown or start-up steps do not require a particular sequence which would require the attention of an operator or system manager.